-Initially working with homeless individuals and helping them rebuild and establish new independent lives, Kenward Trust has committed to also providing support to some of the most vulnerable people within our communities, through the resettlement of offenders.
-We do this through three innovative and exciting projects, which offer people with an offending background support both in prison and within the community.
+Kenward Trust is committed to providing support to some of the most vulnerable people within our communities, through the resettlement of offenders.
+We do this through innovative and exciting projects, which offer people with an offending background support both in prison and within the community.

 We are proud of the huge success of our services to support the resettlement of offenders.

 Reset is a Big Lottery Funded Kent-based support service that assigns volunteer mentors to work within Kent & Medway prisons or Approved hostels: supporting ex-offenders who will be resettling within Kent & Medway.

 This is a volunteer-led project that works in partnership with existing agencies to help offenders and ex-offenders become valued members of society.
 The initiative was developed in response to the challenges faced by many ex-offenders when they tried to begin a new life after release from prison and to the high level of interest from numerous community organisations in helping with resettlement.

 Please click here to find out more about Reset.

 In Autumn 2009 we introduced the first phase of a project aimed at supporting prisoner rehabilitation and resettlement within the community.